Developing maintainable software

 Today, you have the skills and knowledge to understand and make changes to your software, but what about next week, or six months from now?

-In all these cases, you or your developers, will find themselves wading through code trying to figure out how it all fits together.
-This isn't fun, and it wastes valuable time that could be used to write new functionality.
+In all these cases, you or your developers, will find yourselves wading through code trying to figure out how it all fits together.
+This isn't fun, and it wastes valuable time that could be better spent actually improving your software!
 Maintainable software is software that is easy to understand.
 It is code that can be understood by someone new - or someone that hasn't seen it in a while - with a minimum of effort.
+As software guru Martin Fowler said in Refactoring: Improving the Design of Existing Code, 1999, "Good programmers write code that humans can understand."

 Open-source software